chrix95/aureolePHP/README.md

 "./vendor/bin/phpunit"
 ```
 ```
-Note: If you are using windows cmd ensure the code above is written in `""`.
+Note: If you are using windows cmd ensure the code above is written with `""`.
 An alternative is using WindowPowerShell and it doesn't require `""` to run the test
 ```

 ### Available endpoints and payload